Inbibo/shift_docs/docs/reference/plugins.md

 ## Shift Native Plugins

 Shift ships with two plugins which can be found in the *Tools* section in the top menu bar.
-The desired plugin can be opened by clicking on the corresponding entry.
+The desired Plugin can be opened by clicking on the corresponding entry.

 Once a Plugin is opened, the Shift UI can be customized with the best suited layout.